-A major benefit of being a solo traveller is having complete control over your cash.
+A major benefit of being a solo traveler is having complete control over your cash.
 Add even one extra person, let alone a whole group of friends, into the mix, and working out who owes what can easily end in bickering and hard feelings.

 One big obstacle when it comes to splitting bills is that everyone has a different method.
-If you religiously track every single penny, then travelling with someone who does the old “you pay this time, I’ll pay next time” routine can be a nightmare.
+If you religiously track every single penny, then traveling with someone who does the old “you pay this time, I’ll pay next time” routine can be a nightmare.

 On a recent trip to Athens with seven friends, I quickly found that agreeing on the maths of splitting meze between a vegan, four vegetarians, and three meat eaters was a pain in the ass, and regularly resulted in disagreement.

-We began by trying to keep count mentally, quickly moving onto a more elaborate note-taking and Excel spreadsheet process, before ultimately searching the Internet for a better idea.
+We began by trying to keep count mentally, quickly moving onto a more elaborate note-taking and Excel spreadsheet process, before ultimately searching the internet for a better idea.
 To make the maths as fair and simple as possible, in the end we chose an app-based solution.

 We found that there aren’t a huge number of aesthetically-pleasing, functional apps for calculating and splitting bills, but there are a few.
 Here’s what we tried out, and what we ended up agreeing was best for our situation.

 My personal pick is Splitwise.
 This app makes it very easy to share IOU’s.
-It began as a simple rent-splitting calculator, but quickly grew beyond those humble beginnings.
+It began as a simple rent-splitting calculator but quickly grew beyond those humble beginnings.
 It’s available on iOS, Android, and the web.

 All expenses can be shared, from rent and travel to coffee and cake.
-It’s possible to create multiple groups to track of expenses with everyone in your life, whether it’s roommates, travel buddies, or your partner.
+It’s possible to create multiple groups to track expenses with everyone in your life, whether it’s roommates, travel buddies, or your partner.

 Another great feature is debt simplification.
 This helps out with those awkward “debt triangles,” where everyone both owes money to, and is owed money by, everyone else.
-Splitwise restructures everything to minimise the transactions required without changing how much anyone is owed.
+Splitwise restructures everything to minimize the transactions required without changing how much anyone is owed.

 The app doesn’t handle any money itself, though, and doesn’t know whether you’ve been paid or not.
 You’ll need to manually pay people via your bank account, PayPal, or handing over the cash, and keep checking your own accounts if you’re the one who’s waiting to get reimbursed.